pmprashantmishra/event-engagement-app/README.md

 ## Deploy the QR code scanner to Netlify
-The QR code scanner is currently hosted on Netlify for faster speeds.
-The current Netlify instance in the app is a shared instance, and might run out of bandwidth.
-So it is recommended that you deploy the code to your own instance.
+The QR code scanner is currently hosted on Netlify for quick load times.
+The current Netlify instance used in the app is a shared instance, and might run out of bandwidth.
+So it is recommended that you deploy the scanner code to your own instance.

 Deploy the code in the `qr-code-scanner` folder to Netlify or GitHub pages, and update the endpoint in the `scanQRCode` component, in both the [HTML](https://github.com/adityanaag3/event-engagement-app/blob/main/force-app/main/default/lwc/scanQRCode/scanQRCode.html#L12) and [JS](https://github.com/adityanaag3/event-engagement-app/blob/main/force-app/main/default/lwc/scanQRCode/scanQRCode.js#L7) files.